Oungan

 Haitian Vodou is an African diasporic religion, which blends traditional Vodun from the Kingdom of Dahomey with Roman Catholicism.
 In similarity to their West African heritage, oungans are leaders within the community who run temples (ounfò) to respect and serve lwa (also written as loa) alongside the Grand Maître (grandmaster or creator).
-Lwa are like spirits, encompassing a collection of Yoruba gods and Roman Catholic saints.
+Lwa are like spirits, encompassing a collection of Yoruba, Fon, Kongo, etc., spirits and Roman Catholic saints, as well as the Taíno spirits that were already there.
 Lwa manifest themselves in people during Vodou ceremonies through spirit possession.
 Each lwa has a distinct dance rhythm, song, sacrificial victuals, and clothing.
 Lwa choose oungans whilst they dream, where they are instructed by the gods of the Vodun to be their servants in the mortal world.
 It is the oungan's role to preserve rituals and songs, maintaining and developing the relationship between the spirits and the community as a whole. oungans are entrusted with leading the service of all of the spirits of their lineage, performing rituals for the community - death and marriage ceremonies; healing rituals; initiations for new priests (tesses); creating potions and casting spells; and dream interpretations.
 Sometimes they may also be bokor (sorcerers).

 Dutty Boukman was a oungan known for sparking the Haitian Slave Revolt of 1791, working together with Cécile Fatiman to inspire and organise the slaves for the revolution.
 Other notable oungans include artist Clotaire Bazile, professor Patrick Bellegarde-Smith, and Don Pedro venerator of the Petro lwa.

 History

 Haitian Vodou originates from the Kingdom of Dahomey which makes up a part of modern-day Benin and western Nigeria.
-During the slave trade, thousands of people from Dahomey were enslaved and transported across the Atlantic to islands in the Caribbean.
+During the slave trade, thousands of people from Dahomey, largely Fon and Ewe, were enslaved and transported across the Atlantic to islands in the Caribbean.
 During the French Colonial Period, the economy of Saint-Domingue (modern-day Haiti) was based on slave labour working on sugar plantations.
 These West African natives brought the Vodun culture and religion from their homeland to Haiti.
-Vodun alongside the western enforced Roman Catholicism fused to create what we know as Haitian Vodou.
+Vodun alongside the European-imposed Roman Catholicism fused to create what we know as Haitian Vodou.
 Therefore, there are many elements of Haitian Vodou that can be traced back to Dahomey origins.